 He is also a frequent speaker on banking law and corporate governance matters and the author of numerous articles on these matters.
 A partial list includes: Preventing the Next Financial Crisis: International Resolution as a Critical Element, The Federal Reserve Bank of San Francisco’s Symposium on Asian Banking and Finance (2014); Corporate Law & Corporate Governance, Harvard Law School and Harvard Business School (2014); A World Full of Challenges, Bank Director (1st Quarter 2014); Central Banking after the Great Recession: Lessons Learned and Challenges Ahead, Brookings Institution (2014); Cross-Border Resolution Colloquium, The Clearing House (2013); Ethics in the Financial Services Industry, Yale Law School (2013); Future of Banking, IACPM (2013); Overview of Regulatory Climate and Climate of Uncertainty and Unpredictability, SNL Financial (2013); Current Regulatory Environment of Financial Institutions, Credit Suisse Hedge Fund Conference (2013); The Shadow Banking System in China and the U.S., Harvard Law/China-U.S. Symposium (2013); What’s Fixed—and Not—With Banking, The Wall Street Journal (2013); Changes in the Boardroom, CEO Peer Forum, Corporate Board Member (2013); Dodd-Frank Title I: Heightened Prudential Standards for Domestic and Foreign Banking Organizations, SIFMA-TCH (2013); Shareholder vs. Director Control Over Social Policy Matters: Conflicting Trends in Corporate Governance, Notre Dame Journal of Law (Spring 2012 edition); Compliance by International Banking Organizations: The Need for Prioritization, Balance and Cooperation; The International Who’s Who of Banking Lawyers 2006; M&A Outlook 2005: Ten Factors for the Financial Services Industry, American Banker (2005); Avoiding Legal Landmines in Financial Services (2005); and Compliance and Regulatory Uniformity: The Two Principal Issues for the Banking Industry and Bank Regulators (2005).

-Mr. Cohen is a trustee of New York Presbyterian Hospital, the Hackley School (President of the Board), Lincoln Center Theater, 9/11 Memorial & Museum, New York City Partnership, trustee emeritus of Rockefeller University, and, formerly, trustee of Deerfield Academy (President and Treasurer of the Board), Hampton University, and the Economic Club of New York, and is a member of the Harvard Law School Visiting Committee and the Tisch School of the Arts (NYU) Visiting Committee and the advisory boards of Wall Street Rising, United Way of Westchester-Putnam and the University of Charleston.
+Mr. Cohen is a trustee of New York Presbyterian Hospital, the Hackley School (former President of the Board), Lincoln Center Theater, 9/11 Memorial & Museum, New York City Partnership, trustee emeritus of Rockefeller University, and, formerly, trustee of Deerfield Academy (President and Treasurer of the Board), Hampton University, and the Economic Club of New York, and is a member of the Harvard Law School Visiting Committee and the Tisch School of the Arts (NYU) Visiting Committee and the advisory boards of Wall Street Rising, United Way of Westchester-Putnam and the University of Charleston.

 In May 2015, the United Way honored Mr. Cohen for his unmatched devotion to his community.